emrgnt-cmplxty/fermi/docs/docs/sdk/rust/intro.md

 ## Create a new project

-The best way to create a new Axion app connected with a frontend is through [create-near-app](https://github.com/near/create-near-app).
+The best way to create a new Fermi app connected with a frontend is through [create-near-app](https://github.com/near/create-near-app).
 When initializing the project, be sure to include the `--contract=rust` flag to use the Rust SDK.
 Add `--frontend=react` to use react.
 Default is vanilla HTML.

 ```bash
 npx create-near-app my-project --contract rust --frontend none --tests rust